-Ida Freund ‘reigned supreme in the Chemistry Laboratory’ of Newnham College, providing inspiration to an incoming generation of women chemistry students.
+Ida Freund ‘reigned supreme in the chemistry laboratory’ of Newnham College, University of Cambridge, providing inspiration to an incoming generation of female chemistry students.
 She was the first woman to become a university chemistry lecturer in the UK and described as ‘the presiding genius’.

 Austrian born, Freund studied in Vienna before moving to England in 1881 where her uncle, violinist Ludwig Straus, enrolled her at the University of Cambridge.
-She attained First Class honours: a real achievement in a second language and given the difficulty women faced in getting advanced instruction in practical chemistry.
+She attained First Class honours which was a real achievement in a second language and given the difficulty women faced in getting advanced instruction in practical chemistry.

 Soon after, Freund was forced to leave Cambridge for London to have her leg amputated and care for her uncle, but returned to Cambridge in 1893 in a wheelchair.
 It did not affect her mobility at the university and she remained a fervent traveller, ‘wheelchairing her way across England, Scotland, Austria, Switzerland, Germany and Italy’.

-Tough but beloved by her students; Freund was a revolutionary teacher.
-One student describes her as:
+Tough but beloved by her students, Freund was a revolutionary teacher.
+One student described her as:

 Another student talked of Miss Freund's ‘power of encouraging the timid, showing them what they could achieve.’

 In 1907 the periodic table was the focus of the final exams and she called a study session, preparing a large periodic table with each element represented by a cupcake with its name and atomic number in icing.
-The RSC recently celebrated the launch of the Visual Elements Periodic Table in a very similar manner.
+The Royal Society Chemistry recently celebrated the launch of the Visual Elements Periodic Table in a very similar manner.

 Friends and former students set up the Ida Freund Memorial Fund ‘to raise the standards of women teachers of the physical sciences by giving them opportunities for further study’.
 Newnham College still regularly awards a prize in her name.

 Words by Holly Salisbury